MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ![Prefect Cloud scheduled pipelines](images/prefect_deployment.png)

 5. After that, go to dbt cloud and follow the steps for dbt setup steps from [prerequisites_readme](https://github.com/MikhailKuklin/covid19_monitoring/blob/main/prerequisites_readme.md)).
 Initialize the project.
-Next, in order to schedule a daily job, one has to first create **Environment**:
+Next, in order to create a job, one has to first create **Environment**:

 In dbt Cloud UI, choose Deploy -> Environments: